Ecopsychology: How Immersion in Nature Benefits Your Health

 The organization Children & Nature Network, founded by Louv and others, advocates for more time in nature for children, tracks the research, and has a long list of abstracts that summarize studies on the subject on its website.

-And the Trust for Public Lands (TPL) has just finished a seven-year project to map the parks of the U.S., with the aim of identifying places in need of parkland.
+And The Trust for Public Lands (TPL) has just finished a seven-year project to map the parks of the U.S., with the aim of identifying places in need of parkland.
 “We’ve mapped 14,000 communities, 86 percent of the nation, and looked at who does and doesn’t live within a 10-minute walk of a park,” said Adrian Benepe, a senior vice president of TPL.
-The organization has a Ten Minute Walk mayors campaign to work with mayors across the U.S. to make sure all people have that kind of access.
+The organization has a Ten Minute Walk campaign to work with mayors across the U.S. to make sure all people have that kind of access.

 An increasing number of healthcare providers are also embracing the back-to-nature paradigm.
 One organization, Park RX America, founded by Robert Zarr of Unity Healthcare in Washington, D.C., declares its mission “to decrease the burden of chronic disease, increase health and happiness, and foster environmental stewardship, by virtue of prescribing Nature during the routine delivery of healthcare by a diverse group of health care professionals.”
 The organization has 10,000 parks in its “prescribing platform.”